kennethleungty/Logistic-Regression-Assumptions/README.md

 - Logistic regression is a highly effective mainstay statistical technique still frequently used today, despite being developed since the 1940s.
 - Given its popularity and utility, data practitioners must understand the key fundamentals of logistic regression while using it to tackle data and business problems.
 - In this project, we explore the assumptions of logistic regression by explaining the theoretical concepts and practical implementation of the assumption checks in Python.
-- Link to Medium article:
+- Link to TowardsDataScience article: *Coming soon*

 ### Contents
 **(1) Logistic_Regression_Assumptions.ipynb**